ctmaclean/ec2-webapp/WORKFLOW.md

     cd /var/your_node_project
     # hack hack hack
-    sudo invoke-rc.d your_node_project-httpd restart
+    sudo initctl your_node_project restart
     # it probably works, let's have a beer and relax

 > Note: Next time you want to run your update script you'll have to either stash or revert your changes for update to run.
-To do that - 'git -- checkout master' [TODO: Confirm this is the exact command], then run the update script.
+To do that - `git -- checkout master` [TODO: Confirm this is the exact command], then run the update script.